 Usually, a patent is in force for 20 years.
 On completion of 20 years, the owner is required to renew the patent by paying a small fee.

-Benefits of getting a patent
+Advantages of getting a patent for your business

 - Prevents theft of your invention

 - Easy to build a merchandise and commercialize

 - Higher market share since your idea becomes a brand